gamtiq/frontend-tools/README.md

 * CSS <a name="css-examples"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [CSS Arrows From CodePen](https://freebiesupply.com/blog/css-arrows/) - a list of CSS arrows from CodePen.
     - [CSS Background Patterns](https://www.magicpattern.design/tools/css-backgrounds) - beautiful pure CSS background patterns.
-    - [CSSeffectsSnippets](https://emilkowalski.github.io/css-effects-snippets/) - a collection of CSS effects.
-    - [CSSFX](https://cssfx.dev/) (https://cssfx.netlify.app/) - beautifully simple click-to-copy CSS effects.
+    - [CSSFX](https://cssfx.netlify.app/) - beautifully simple click-to-copy CSS effects.
 A carefully crafted collection designed with a focus on fluidity, simplicity, and ease of use.
 Powered by CSS with minimal markup.
     - [CSS Layout](https://csslayout.io/) - popular layouts & patterns made with CSS.
     - [Drop-in Minimal CSS](https://dohliam.github.io/dropin-minimal-css/) - an overview of barebones drop-in minimal CSS boilerplate frameworks.
     - [The Shapes of CSS](https://css-tricks.com/the-shapes-of-css/) - lots of shapes in CSS with only a single HTML element.
+    - [UI Snippets](https://ui-snippets.dev/) - a collection of UI Snippets.

 ### Useful articles & resources <a name="resources"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [120+ Places To Find Creative Commons Media](https://www.sitepoint.com/creative-commons-sources/) - resources to search for audio, video, images and more for use in a project.